We offer quality learning experience for children

 Intergenerational Care Partnership

-We are thrilled to be developing a partnership with our neighbours at Frances Bolitho Care Home.
-An ‘Intergenerational Care Partnership’ means that we are lucky to be embarking on building relationships between the youngest and oldest generations in our care.
+We have a well established partnership with our neighbours at Frances Bolitho Care Home.
+Our ‘Intergenerational Care Partnership’ has created a unique and wonderful reltionship between the children here at nursery and the residents at the care home.
+The children visit the residents weekly and share arts and crafts, gardening, singing and story time together.
+It has been a joy to see these relationships blossom between the youngest and oldest generations in our care.
 We are very fortunate to be jointly owned by Cornwallis Care Services ltd and to share the same beautiful grounds, which has enabled this partnership to evolve.

-Our children at Bolitho Nursery will be regularly visiting the residents at Frances Bolitho Care Home, this is the beating heart of our partnership.
-These visits will be in small groups so that the children and residents can build relationships and spend quality time together, creating lasting memories and moments of joy within each day.
+Our children regularly visit the residents at Frances Bolitho Care Home, this is the beating heart of our partnership.
+These visits are small groups so that the children and residents can build relationships and spend quality time together, creating lasting memories and moments of joy within each day.

 Our Activity Plans